 Does anything make HPV more dangerous to me?

 Yes.
 If any of these factors are in your life, you and your healthcare provider must pay special attention.
+When you are tested, make sure your medical provider knows if you have any of these conditions because you may need to be screened more often:

 - A compromised immune system.
 Many diseases can compromise the immune system – making it difficult to fight off infection such as HPV.
 These diseases include lupus and HIV/AIDS.
 When you are tested, make sure your medical provider knows if you have a compromised immune system.